 - adapted unisex toilets on four out of five levels of the London Coliseum: basement, stalls, dress circle and balcony

-- two lifts – including one in the main foyer – which provide access to most levels of the auditorium and to all bars and restaurants
+- two lifts – including one in the main foyer – which provide access to all levels of the auditorium and to all bars and restaurants.
+Please note: there is no level access seating in the upper circle.

 Wheelchair spaces and transfer seats can be booked by access scheme members by calling the box office on 020 7845 9300.
 Take a look at our seating plan.